PaulDebevec/fictional-memory/README.md

 ## Getting Started

-To get a local copy up and running follow the following steps.
+To get a local copy up and running follow the proceeding steps.

 ### Installation